-Fortunately, bed safety railes help make the home more accessible to seniors, which lowers dependency on a caregiver and helps re-establish confidence in oneself.
+Fortunately, bed safety rails help make the home more accessible to seniors, which lowers dependency on a caregiver and helps re-establish confidence in oneself.

-In this article, we’ll discuss everything about beds with rails for the elderly.
+To help you understand this sleeping aid better, we’ll discuss everything about beds with rails for the elderly.
 We’ll present their importance and benefits along with the different types and features, among others.